Everything You Want To Know About Merit Cycles (But Were Afraid to Ask)

 Are equity refreshers included in merit cycles?

-Who actually runs the merit cycle itself?
+Who actually runs the merit cycle?

 How should companies measure the success of merit cycles?